Park St. Pickleball Request to Rezone

 Public Engagement

 You can engage with this project using the Questions and Comments tabs below, or by emailing planning@broomfield.org.
-Feedback must be submitted by (Monday before the Concept Review Hearing).
+Feedback must be submitted by during the concept plan review.
 Feedback shared on this project page will be provided to the City Council as they consider the development application.

-You can also provide comments for the City Council Concept Review meeting in person, or by phone.
+You can also provide comments for the City Council Concept Review via the Public Comment tab below.
 You can participate by phone using the instructions found on the City Council Meeting Web Page.

 Concept reviews are the first step in the land development process.
 Concept reviews allow developers an opportunity to introduce their development proposal and receive initial feedback from City Council, Broomfield Boards and Commissions (including the Land Use Review Commission), and residents.
 This step in the process does not approve or deny the proposal but instead helps the developer to consider feedback while they refine their development proposal prior to the formal development application.
 This step is the best time to share concerns or comments as it allows the developer the most time to consider changes in response to the feedback they receive.